mobisd/Spotify-Playlist-Downloader/README.md

+## If you experience an Issue or have a Idea on how to make it better please contact me here or on Discord "mobisd".

 # Spotify Playlist Downloader with Lyrics Embedding

 This tutorial will guide you through setting up and using the Spotify Playlist Downloader, a Python script that downloads songs from Spotify playlists, embeds metadata and lyrics into the downloaded MP3 files, and saves them in a designated folder.
 The script leverages the Spotify API and scrapes lyrics from AZLyrics.